rvesse/stardog-docs/new/src/docs/admin.html.md

 production environments, to have considerably tighter access restrictions than `stardog`.

+<div class="metro danger large label">Security Notice</div>

-> **SECURITY NOTICE**: For usability, Stardog <t>version</t> provides a
-> default user "admin" and password "admin" in `stardog-admin` commands
-> if no user or password are given.
+For usability, Stardog <t>version</t> provides a default user "admin" and password "admin" in `stardog-admin` commands if no user or password are given.
 This is obviously **not secure**;
-> before any serious use of Stardog is contemplated, read the
-> [security](../security) chapter at least twice, and
-> then—minimally—change the administrative password to something we
-> haven't published on the interwebs!
+before any serious use of Stardog is contemplated, read the [security](../security) chapter at least twice, and then---minimally---change the administrative password to something we haven't published on the interwebs!

 ### Command Groups